Empowering all to learn, create, contribute and grow.

 It’s not just a catchy saying at Livingston Public Schools.
-It’s a promise of great expectations for more than 5,800 students.
+It’s a promise of great expectations for about 6,000 students.
 Student achievement is the foundation of educational purpose in Livingston, and the District has a long reputation for academic excellence.
 Parents and community members share the belief that quality education is a priority and they support that commitment through funding, involvement and social action.
 Students of all ages and skill levels have opportunities to pursue stimulating academic, extra-curricular and enrichment activities.

 Livingston’s schools rank among the best in the state and nation, with the high school among the top 5 percent of schools in the nation.
 At Livingston High School, the overarching objective is preparing students to be independent thinkers and contributors to their society.
 The student body boasts published writers, commissioned artists, professional researchers, applauded performers, world-ranked robotics teams, future business leaders, and world-class athletes.
 It has been listed among the nation’s Blue Ribbon schools, and the state’s Reward Schools, a designation by the N.J.
 Department of Education, reserved for schools that have demonstrated a level of high overall performance.

 Livingston is among the few school Districts with a stand-alone sixth grade, and as the students come together from six different elementary schools, they learn at Mt.
 Pleasant Middle School how to balance classes and extracurricular activities without the peer pressure of upper classmen.
-The elementary schools – Collins was ranked among New Jersey’s Reward Schools for high overall performance in 2013 – consistently grade well in statewide measures of instructional time, class size, attendance, teacher degree level and computer use.
+The elementary schools consistently grade well in statewide measures of instructional time, class size, attendance, teacher degree level and computer use.

-More than 73 percent of the professional staff at Livingston High School holds Master’s degrees and about 3 percent of the staff have received their Doctorates.
-The high school’s teacher of the Chinese language was named the 2013 Essex County Teacher of the Year.
+More than 70 percent of the professional staff at Livingston High School holds Master’s degrees and about 4 percent of the staff have received their Doctorates.

 A large percentage of Livingston’s population is college graduates and there is a strong belief in the importance of education within the community.
 Many are new residents of the United States, with one in four students in the township speaking a second language in their homes.
 The total minority enrollment in the high school is 32 percent.
 This diversity is celebrated throughout the year with events that reflect the rich cultural heritage of students and their families.